- Revised V-10 sings, revs quickly

 - Very little luggage space, even for a supercar

-Inside, the cockpit looks more that of a fighter jet than a passenger car, with guarded switches and toggles laid out in a decidedly driver-centric system.
+Inside, the cockpit looks closer to the Blue Angels than anything else on the road.
+It's festooned with guarded switches and toggles laid out in a decidedly driver-centric system.
 The instrument panel is a single large LCD screen, displaying everything from navigation data to engine speed, temperature, and more, enhancing the modern, jet-like look.
 The dash is otherwise a simple affair, adorned with the Lamborghini logo.
+It's a little intimidating, as it should be.

-Perhaps the most impressive aspect of the Huracán isn’t its performance or its dramatic styling, but the way it blends those elements with daily driver comfort.
-The cabin, though low to the ground, is fairly spacious, with ample room for two occupants well over six feet tall.
+The most shocking thing about the Huracán might be its intoxicating blend of hypercar style and stick, with a healthy measure of daily driver comfort.
+The cabin sits low to the ground, but it is fairly spacious, with ample room for two occupants well over 6 feet tall.
 The seats are well bolstered and supportive, and visibility is excellent—as long as you’re looking forward or to the sides.
 Rearward visibility is nearly nil thanks to the louvered engine compartment cover.
-One other inconvenient aspect that can prove difficult in city maneuvering is the Huracán’s width: excluding the mirrors, the car is 75.75 inches wide.
-Cargo space is minimal in the Huracán, with a front trunk area holding little more than a daypack and a purse.
+The Huracán is low and wide—excluding the mirrors, the car is 75.8 inches wide—so it's not exactly maneuverable in tight confines.
+Cargo space is minimal in the Huracán, with a front trunk area holding little more than a single roll-on bag.